-Shaul Shalvi is an associate professor at CREED -- the Center for Research in Experimental Economics and political Decision making -- Amsterdam School of Economics, University of Amsterdam (UvA).
-He is also a fellow at the Tinbergen Institute, Young Academy of Europe, and Amsterdam Young Academy, and serve as an Associate Editor at Judgment and Decision Making, and as an editorial board member at Organizational Behavior and Human Decision Processes.
+Shaul Shalvi is a professor of Behavioural Ethics at the Center for Research in Experimental Economics and political Decision making (CREED ), Amsterdam School of Economics.
+He serve as an Associate Editor at Judgment and Decision Making.